Shanty Bass Logo

 Ollie

-About: Whipper snapper of the group Ollie holds the keys to the high notes that most in the group can’t hit.
+The whipper-snapper of the group, Ollie holds the keys to the high notes that most in the group can’t hit.
 Still a wiry winger for the Falmouth Eagles, Ollie holds top lines and defensive lines with impressive consistency.

 Dislikes: Early mornings, being interrupted by Mart